 - Design your own coat of arms to hang in the cardboard castle.

+Do your kids love to build?
 Get more building fun with our Up! ebook.